arthur-gonnet/balearic-mhws-study/Data/README.md

 ## How to download external data?

 In the GitHub repository, these folders are empty.
-To get the data used in the study, please download them online, on the Copernicus Marine Data Store (https://data.marine.copernicus.eu/products), or contact the author.
+To get the data used in the study, please run `Code/02_data_download.ipynb`.
+The datasets can also be downloaded manually.

 Detailed information for downloading each dataset can be found in the `README.md` within its respective folder.